 However until we actually try the Home ourselves it wouldn't be fair to call this one, so we're it calling it a draw for now.

-Performance: Hear us out
+Sound quality: Hear us out

 Amazon's Echo won't blow your mind with booming bass – it's a little tube, after all – but it can get pretty loud without sounding distorted or overly canned, plus the microphone can hear you from about 10 feet away even over music.
 It's a reliable performer in that regard.